-All applicants must be US citizens or permanent residents (with Green Card) and must reside and work in the United States or its territories during the workshop period.
-All participants are required to maintain current health insurance through the course of the DWW.
+All applicants must be U.S. citizens or permanent residents (with Permanent Resident Card) and must reside and work in the United States or its territories during the workshop period.
+All participants are required to maintain current health insurance throughout the program.

-An approximate eight-month commitment to the workshop is necessary.
-This includes not only the three-week training workshop, but also pre-production, production and post-production time for the narrative projects.
-The three-week workshop requires full-time attendance at the AFI Campus in Los Angeles, where the average workshop day is between eight and 10 hours.
-There are required delivery dates in pre-production and post-production, but the participant is not otherwise required to be on campus.
+Following the workshop, candidates will be engaged in pre-production, production and post-production for the narrative projects.
+There are required delivery dates in pre-production and post-production, but the participant is not otherwise required to be on campus for those phases.

 Please read carefully as the application and requirements change from year to year.